This post contains affiliate links where I might make a commission if you make a purchase, at no additional cost to you. Thank you for your support!

 For this reason, brisket is relatively inexpensive and perfect for “low and slow” cooking methods like barbecue smoking and braising.
 It’s also delicious as corned beef.
 The proper preparation takes this poor man’s cut and makes it fit for kings.

-The brisket used to be ground up into hamburger before it has become so popular.
-Recently, the brisket prices have been rising because of this growing popularity, and it’s no longer nearly as inexpensive.
+The brisket used to be ground up into hamburger before it became so popular.
+Recently, brisket prices have been rising because of this growing popularity, and it’s no longer nearly as inexpensive.
 But for the number of people you can feed with the cut, it’s still a great value.

 Types / Varieties